pfaffman/discourse-settings-uploader/README.md

 ### Warning

-This script does minimal error checking and could destroy your site, cause fires, or hurt people.
+This script does no error checking and could destroy your site, cause fires, or hurt people.

 You should make a backup of your site before you use this script.

+You can, at your own peril, edit the JSON file before running the script, but note that no error checking is done, so you should make a backup of the original settings file too.